Urho Vaakanainen: Playing career

 Vaakanainen played as a youth in his native Finland with the Espoo Blues.
-He made his professional debut with the Espoo Blues in the Liiga during the 2015–16 season, contributing with 6 points in 25 games.
+He made his professional debut with the Espoo Blues in the Liiga during the 2015–16 season, contributing six points in 25 games.
 On 28 April 2016, Vaakanainen signed a one-year deal with hometown club, JYP Jyväskylä.
 Vaakanainen earned a regular role within the JYP Jyväskylä blueline in the 2016–17 season, appearing in a career high 41 games, in matching his offensive output with 6 points.
-He registered 3 assists in 14 post-season games before losing in 7 games in the semi-finals to KalPa.
+He registered three assists in 14 post-season games before losing in seven games in the semi-finals to KalPa.
 On 5 May 2017, Vaakanainen left JYP Jyväskylä after just one season and signed a one-year contract with his third Liiga club, SaiPa.
-Vaakanainen's progress was recognised as he was drafted in the first-round, 18th overall by the Boston Bruins in the 2017 NHL Entry Draft.
+Vaakanainen's progress was recognised by the Boston Bruins of the National Hockey League (NHL) as he was drafted in the first round, 18th overall, of the 2017 NHL entry draft.

 On 13 June 2018, Vaakanainen signed a three-year, entry-level contract with the Bruins.
-On 20 October, Vaakanainen was called up for the first time from the AHL's Providence Bruins farm team and he made his NHL debut that night in a 2–1 loss to the Vancouver Canucks.
+He was assigned to Boston's American Hockey League (AHL) affiliate, the Providence Bruins, to start the 2018–19 season.
+On 20 October, Vaakanainen was called up for the first time by Boston and made his NHL debut that night in a 2–1 loss to the Vancouver Canucks.
+He played in two games with Boston, going scoreless before suffering a concussion after being elbowed by Mark Borowiecki of the Ottawa Senators in the second game.
+Borowiecki received a one-game suspension for the play.
+He was assigned to Providence and finished the regular season with 30 games played in the AHL, scoring four goals and ten points.
+Providence made the 2019 Calder Cup playoffs and Vaakanainen appeared in four playoff games, going scoreless.
+In 2019–20, he began the season with Providence before being recalled by Boston on 11 November.
+He made his NHL season debut on 12 November in a 5–4 shootout loss to the Florida Panthers, replacing the injured Torey Krug in the lineup.
+He appeared in five games with Boston, going scoreless and 54 games with Providence, adding five goals and 18 points, before the season was suspended due to the COVID-19 pandemic.